 is based on the creative partnership of Sally David and Mariusz Dziamski, ably supported by their respective partners Tim and Monika.
 Sally bakes our exceptional cakes, desserts and patisserie, while Mariusz creates menus of classic English dishes with a European twist, all served by the friendly Truble House team.

 Sally and Mariusz teamed up to run the Trouble House in Autumn 2013 bringing with them a wealth of experience from previous roles, and re-opened as a Café Bar Restaurant on January 23, 2014.
-The first three years have surpassed all expectations, so a huge thank you to all of you from all of us for your continued enthusiasm and company at the Trouble House, we look forward to seeing you all again very soon!
+The first six years have surpassed all expectations, so a huge thank you to all of you from all of us for your continued enthusiasm and company at the Trouble House, we look forward to seeing you all again very soon!

 Trouble House patron Sally has been cooking for more years than she likes to count.
 Trained at the Tante Marie Cookery School, she honed her skills at English country houses, then the Cayman Islands before returning to the Cotswolds where she set up Sally’s Kitchen in Cirencester, over 20 years ago.